I would never have imagined that one day that I, Beverly, would be a public speaker.

 Some people report that they would rather be naked in public than have to deliver a speech to their peers.
-The stress is unbelievable and public speaking is better to be avoided whenever possible.
+I would have absolutely agreed with this statement.
+The stress was unbelievable and public speaking was best to be avoided whenever possible.

-How Did I Lose The Stress Of Public Speaking?
+How Did I Lose The Stress Of Public Speaking and Become A Professional Speaker?

-Good public speakers have a passion for their message, know their material and are aware of how to take care of themselves to ensure that their voice and their body helps to communicate their message as opposed to detracting.
-By keeping your public speaking challenges in perspective and practicing good speaking habits you can decrease the stress associated with public speaking.
+Great speakers have a passion for their message, know their material and are aware of how to take care of themselves to ensure that their voice and their body helps to communicate their message as opposed to detracting.
+Even if you are not a professional speaker, by keeping your speaking challenges in perspective and practicing good speaking habits you can decrease the stress associated with public speaking.

 Happy Professional Speakers Day!